The Mary Towneley Loop

 This fellow lady mtb,er is also enjoying the wonderful

-tracks of the area, but unfortunatly is going the wrong way.
+tracks of the area, but unfortunately is going the wrong way.

 I just held open the gate and let this beauty slip away!